kshaffer/kshaffer.github.io/hypothesis.md

 ['I Love My Label': Resisting the Pre-Packaged Sound in Ed-Tech](http://hackeducation.com/2016/03/18/i-love-my-label)

->  If we don’t like ‘the system’ of ed-tech, we should create one of our own.
-It’s actually not beyond our reach to do so.
+>  If we don t like  the system  of ed-tech, we should create one of our own.
+It s actually not beyond our reach to do so.

 Yes!
 (Curated by [kris.shaffer](https://hypothes.is/stream?=user:kris.shaffer))